Student Life

 • Health Office

-School Nurse: Traci Torres, 520-547-9395
+School Nurse: Teresa Neubeck, RN 520-547-9395

+The Attendance Office will be informed when a student is picked up or released from school.
 Students are strongly discouraged from making medical and/or dental appointments during class time.
 If, on occasion, this is necessary, it is expected that the Attendance Office be notified in advance of the date and time that the student will miss class.
 Call 327-1990 to reach the Attendance Office.
-The appointments are considered part of the 8-day absence rule.
+Absences due to medical appointments are considered non-school related and count toward the total of twelve (12) allowed absences per semester.

 Self Administered Medications